 The issue only affects the Vigor3900 / 2960 / 300B and is not known to affect any other DrayTek products.

-Check here for other ways to improve the network security.
+Check here for other ways to improve network security.

 If you have remote access enabled on your router, disable it if you don't need it, and use an access control list (ACL) if possible.
 An ACL is a preset whitelist of permitted remote IP addresses who can remotely administer your router, blocking anyone else.
 Alternatively, permit remote administration only through a secure VPN or using VigorACS central management.

-DrayTek users should subscribe to our mailing list on myVigor Portal in order to receive timely notifications of firmware or critical updates like this and as a general rule of best practice, always keep all of your products' firmware up to date and check for updates.
+DrayTek users may subscribe to our mailing list on MyVigor Portal to receive regular notifications of firmware updates and as a general rule of best practice, always keep all of your products' firmware up to date and check for updates.

 Should you have any security-related inquiry regarding one of our products, please contact DrayTek Technical Support.